6uhrmittag/Itch-Sort-And-Export/README.md

 ![MIT License](https://img.shields.io/badge/License-MIT-green.svg)
 ![GitHub last commit](https://img.shields.io/github/last-commit/6uhrmittag/Itch-Sort-And-Export)

-Quickly sort and export Itch.io game listings with a simple userscript.
+Quickly sort and/or export Itch.io game listings with a simple userscript.

 ![Screenshot of new buttons fo sorting and exporting on the website](_static/new_buttons.png)